-If something is important to both of you, you can work together to find a common ground but if something is important to your spouse only it’s your duty to respect that.
+If something is important to both of you, you can work together to find common ground but if something is important to your spouse only it’s your duty to respect that.

 Never Stop Talking

 Conflicts are inevitable in any marriage.
-Many a time couples stop talking to each other during disagreements and conflicts.
+Many times couples stop talking to each other during disagreements and conflicts.
 The silent treatment in your marriage ruins it more than the conflict itself.
 Make it a motto to never stop talking and keep the communication lines open through the difficult times.
 When you keep the communication lines open you get out of conflicts sooner than later.

 Don’t Bring in Others To Solve Your Disputes (Unless it’s a Marriage Counselor)